-Made with silky pumpkin purée, tangy sourdough starter and fragrant fall spices, this moist and tender sourdough pumpkin bread (loaf) can be made on the same-day, or chilled overnight to maximize flavor and digestibility.
+Made with silky pumpkin purée, tangy sourdough starter, and warm fall spices, this super-moist sourdough discard pumpkin bread (loaf) can be made same-day, or chilled overnight for deeper flavor.
+The interior crumb will melt in your mouth!

-Naturally, I spun into an analytical spiral, googling things 3 AM that could possibly “help” (which didn’t) and long story short: it was the pumpkin purée.
+Naturally, I spun into an analytical spiral, Googling things at 3 AM that could possibly “help” and long story short: it was too much pumpkin purée.

 I turned gray over this.

-After muffling my internal chatter with long walks and shower talks, the ah-ha moment eventually became clear: scale back the pumpkin purée.
-So I did.
-My sourdough pumpkin bread recipe uses only 1/2 can of pumpkin purée instead of 1 full can, with enough leftover to make a second loaf (or pumpkin spice sourdough scones!).
-And guess what?
-The texture is perfect.
-It’s velvety-soft, pleasingly moist and spiked with the heady scent of cinnamon, ground ginger, nutmeg and cloves.
-The interior crumb will melt in your mouth.
+Eventually, after muffling my internal chatter with long walks and shower talks it clicked: scale back the pumpkin purée.
+I settled on using only 1/2 can, with enough leftover to make a second loaf (or my pumpkin sourdough scones).
+The texture is super moist, velvety-soft, and warmly spiced with cinnamon, ginger, nutmeg and cloves.

 - Baked loaves freeze beautifully.